19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 (* Incase of having too many active drones, in `SAVE_FOLDER/serverconfig/computercraft-server.toml` file, increment `computer_threads` to a higher value)

 ### After Loading Into The World
- 1. Ready two ComputerCraft:Pocket-Computers to use as your Swarm Controller and Debugger tablets.
+ 1. Ready two ComputerCraft:Pocket-Computers to use as your Swarm Controller and Debugger tablets
- 2. Ready ComputerCraft:Turtles with Ender Modems.
-These will be our drone pilots.
-    Each new CC:Turtle you put down has a unique Computer-ID.
-This points the turtle to a folder: `WORLD_SAVE/computercraft/computer/[COMPUTER_ID_HERE]` where all it's Lua scripts are saved
+ 2. Ready at least two different ComputerCraft:Turtles with Ender Modems.
+These will be our drone pilots Each new CC:Turtle you put down has a unique Computer-ID.
+This points the turtle to a folder: `WORLD_SAVE/computercraft/computer/[COMPUTER_ID_HERE]` where all it's Lua scripts are saved.

+      We need atleast 1 to act as our head-drone and another one as our segment-drone.

-    In Creative, you can copy-paste a CC:Turtle (CTRL+SHIFT+MIDDLE-CLICK on block) to have multiple Turtles with the same Computer-ID.
+      In Creative, you can copy-paste a CC:Turtle (CTRL+SHIFT+MIDDLE-CLICK on block) to have multiple Turtles in the world with the same Computer-ID.
       Each of those Turtles would be pointing to the same Computer Folder.
 This makes it easier to setup new drones without copy pasting more code.
       However, you can't typically copy-paste like this in Survival.
-In that case you need to copy-paste the code to new `computer` folders each time you add a new drone to the world.
+In that case you need to copy-paste the code to new computer-folders each time you add a new drone to the world.

- 4.
- 5.
+ 4. Copy the Swarm Controller Code to your Swarm Controller's computer-folder
+ 5. Copy the Debugger Code to your Debugger's computer-folder
+ 6. Copy the drone Code from the `HEAD` folder to your head-drone's computer-folder
+ 7. Copy the drone Code from the `BODY` folder to your segment-drones' computer-folder

+      Again, you need to copy it to different folders if you're in survival

+ 9. In-game, build the Omni-Drones (formerly known as Tilt-Ships) using the provided structure files

+      Make sure to not rotate the structure and build it as it is.

+      You can use Create:Schematics to spawn the structure in and turn them into ships using Valkyrien Skies 2 Eureka:Helms or any of the VS2 addons.

+      Make sure the blocks are not touching anything else when you apply physics to the structure.

+      Swap out the glass block in the middle with your CC:Turtle.
+Make sure, the side with the Ender Modem is not touching any of the two Redstone Integrators.

+      You can also use V-Mod to spawn them in as VS2-ships directly.
+Note that saving a VS-ship with CC:Turtles using V-Mod also copies their Computer-IDs.
+      That means you can spawn multiple drones with the same computer-ID.
+I've included VS-Ship-Schematics of both my head and segment drones with their onboard Turtles.
+      You can use those, tho you might need to switch the Turtles out with new ones and save them as new schematics first before you spawn more in.

+ 11. Boot-up the drones

+     There's a script that should automatically start the firmware when the Turtle turns on.
+Turning the Turtle off and on again should (re)start the script.
+     They should start hovering in place.

+     The drones should automatically start right when you spawn them in using V-Mod.

+ 13. Setup the drone ID list

+     Each drone has a unique ship-ID.
+You can view this by right-clicking on their turtles when they start-up for the first time.
+     Take note of each of your drone's ID.

+     We need to edit the following Lua scripts:
+        * Swarm Controller Tablet > `swarm_controller.lua`
+        * Debugger Tablet > `debugger_leviathan.lua`
+        * Head Drone > `firmwareScript.lua`

+ 15.
+ 16.
+ 17.

 ### Setting Lua Scripts